-Fertilizers are marketed as ‘plant food’.
-Although we all recognize that nutrients from fertilizers are required by plants for proper growth and development, it is generally not understood that fertilizers are not really ‘plant food’.
+Fertilizers are marketed as "plant food."
+Although we all recognize that nutrients from fertilizers are required by plants for proper growth and development, it is generally not understood that fertilizers are not really "plant food."
 Plants make their own food through photosynthesis, a chemical reaction in leaves that involves water, carbon dioxide, and light energy.
-The end products are carbohydrates which are used by the plant for energy and growth.
+The end products are carbohydrates, which are used by the plant for energy and growth.
 Carbohydrates are therefore the true plant food.
 Carbohydrates can be stored in stem and crown tissues when they are made faster than they are used.
-Storage is greatest in the fall and is beneficial since the plant needs carbohydrates for recovery from injury when turf is damaged by pests, drought, heat, and mower injury the following year.
+Storage is greatest in the fall and is beneficial since the plant needs carbohydrates for recovery from injury when turf is damaged by pests, drought, heat and mower injury the following year.
 Depletion of carbohydrates is fastest in spring, especially under low mowing heights and high nitrogen fertility.
 If depleted too quickly, the turf may go into the summer months in a weakened state.
 This is one reason why turfgrass professionals do not apply an excessive amount of nitrogen and mow below the optimum cutting height during the spring.
-Cool-season turfgrasses should not receive high rates of fertilizer during early spring or summer.

 Fertilizer application rates are greatly affected by the practice of either retaining or removing turfgrass clippings.
 Fertilizer requirements are 30% to 50% higher when clippings are collected and removed, as compared to being retained on the lawn.

-- Kentucky bluegrass and perennial ryegrass require 3 to 8 lb N/1000 ft2 per year if clippings are removed.
+- Kentucky bluegrass and perennial ryegrass require 3–8 p;pounds of nitrogen per a thousand square feet per year if clippings are removed.
 Rates can be reduced by 30% to 50% if clippings are retained.

 - Creeping red fescue requires only 2 lb N/1000 ft2 per year, or less if clippings are retained.
 It is intolerant of high fertility.

-- If clippings are retained, tall fescue requires minimal fertilizer, and only in the mid-spring.
+- If clippings are retained, tall fescue requires minimal fertilizer, and only in midspring.

-- Bentgrass requires 4 to 8 lb N/1000 ft2 per year, and clippings are not retained.
+- Bentgrass requires 4–8 lb N/1000 ft2 per year, and clippings are not retained.

-The mower type, blade sharpness, height, frequency, timing, and clipping removal or retention are each critically important aspects of the mowing program.
-Also, each of these factors may differ for each turfgrass species, and even for some varieties within species.
+The mower type, blade sharpness, height, frequency, timing and clipping removal or retention are critical aspects of the mowing program.
+Each of these factors may differ for each turfgrass species, and even for some varieties within species.
 For example, dwarf varieties of Kentucky bluegrass are mowed less frequently than varieties with a standard rate of leaf growth.